 A treasure trove of antiques

 Put a few hours aside for exploring the Wooden Shoe Antique Mall, a repository of antiques, collectibles and unique finds.
 Contrary to its previous life as a factory for traditional wooden clogs, the items stocked here today include everything from toys, coins, restored vintage signs, furniture, glassware and a handful of quirky memorabilia.
-Spread over more than 1,000 square meters, don't be surprised if time flies by while browsing for a diamond in the rough.
+Spread over 11,500 square feet, don't be surprised if time flies by while browsing for a diamond in the rough.

 More to love